Information-theoretic characterization of turbulence intermittency: Intermittency

-\textit{Intermittency -- } Previous works have demonstrated that the higher-order moments of dissipation rate and enstrophy exhibit power-law scaling $\sim Re_{\lambda}^{\beta_{n}}$, where the scaling exponent ${\beta_{n}}$ varies with the moment order $n$ \cite{don18, zhou2000reynolds, vela2022energy, khurshid2023emergence, buaria2022scaling, Elsinga_Ishihara_Hunt_2023}.
-Quantifying intermittency using KL divergence $D_{f||f_{GRF}}$ integrates the effects of all these moments in one measure, and isolates the intermittency arising solely from turbulence dynamics.
+Previous works have demonstrated that the higher-order moments of dissipation rate and enstrophy exhibit power-law scaling $\sim Re_{\lambda}^{\beta_{n}}$, where the scaling exponent ${\beta_{n}}$ varies with the moment order $n$ \cite{don18, zhou2000reynolds, vela2022energy, khurshid2023emergence, buaria2022scaling, Elsinga_Ishihara_Hunt_2023}.
+Quantifying intermittency using KL divergence $D_{f||f_{GRF}}$ integrates the effects of all these moments in one measure, and isolates the intermittency arising solely from turbulence dynamics separating the kinematic contribution, as discussed in section~\ref{sec:interm}.
 The KL divergence of pseudodissipation rate, $D_{f||f_{GRF}}(\phi)$, is plotted as a function of $Re_{\lambda}$ in Fig.~\ref{fig:5}.
 At very low Reynolds numbers ($Re_{\lambda} \leq 10$), pseudodissipation rate exhibits nearly zero turbulence intermittency and is close to a Gaussian random velocity field.
-The results indicate a transition at critical $Re_{\lambda}^{(1)}\approx 10$, above which $D_{f||f_{GRF}}(\phi)$ grows with Reynolds number, as the field deviates from GRF and becomes increasingly intermittent.
-This transitional behavior is consistent with that observed in the moments of longitudinal velocity gradients \cite{yakt18,Das_Girimaji_2019}.
-After this transition, $D_{f||f_{GRF}}(\phi)$ increases logarithmically with $Re_{\lambda}$:
+The figure clearly illustrates a transitional $Re_{\lambda} \approx 10$, above which $D_{f||f_{GRF}}(\phi)$ grows rapidly with Reynolds number, reflecting the field's deviation from GRF and increasing intermittency.
+This transitional behavior is consistent with that previously observed in the moments of longitudinal velocity gradients \cite{yakt18,Das_Girimaji_2019}.
+Beyond this transition, $D_{f||f_{GRF}}(\phi)$ increases logarithmically with $Re_{\lambda}$:

+in the range $Re_{\lambda}\in (20,600)$.
+Note that there is a short range of transition, $Re_{\lambda} \in (10,20)$, that separates the near-zero intermittency (Gaussian) regime from the onset of logarithmic growth.
+The logarithmic growth of KL divergence indicates that the turbulence intermittency of $\phi$ increases with $Re_{\lambda}$ but at a much slower rate than that suggested by the power law scaling of its moments \cite{yadon17, yakt18}.
+The growth rate particularly slows down at high $Re_{\lambda}$ as evident in the log-log scale in the inset of Fig.~\ref{fig:5}a.
+Note that the error bars, based on the standard error across multiple time snapshots of a simulation, are negligibly small, suggesting that the variability of KL divergence is significantly lower than that typically observed for higher-order moments.

+For comparison, the best-fit power law for $D_{f||f_{GRF}}(\phi)$ is illustrated in Fig.~\ref{fig:5}b.
+It is evident in both linear-log and log-log scale that the growth of turbulence intermittency for $Re_{\lambda}>10$ does not follow a power law scaling, and is significantly better captured by a logarithmic scaling.
+The lognormal model (Eq.~\ref{eqn8}), on the other hand, yields the following KL divergence: